 With lindQST all documentation is made available directly on the web.
-That means consultants, installers and architects always have access to the latest documentation, installation instructions and product images etc. lindQST is a unique online tool where you can simulate your room in the Indoor Climate Designer, keep track of your projects and share it with your business partners etc. lindQST provides a simple shortcut to Lindab's material and is a tool that speeds up and simplifies the daily work.
+That means consultants, installers and architects always have access to the latest documentation, installation instructions and product images etc. lindQST is a unique online tool were you can simulate your room in the Indoor Climate Designer, keep track of your projects and share it with your business partners etc. lindQST provides a simple shortcut to Lindab's material and is a tool that speeds up and simplifies the daily work.
+All information is just a mouse-click away.